Lazy-Jedi/lazy-sprite-extractor/README.md

-# Sprite Extractor Tool
+# Lazy Sprite Extractor

-The Sprite Extractor Tools allows you to extract sub sprites from a larger sprite sheet if you wish to do so.
+The Sprite Extractor Tool allows you to extract sub sprites from a larger sprite sheet if you wish to do so.
 Save yourself painful manual labor by automatically cutting sprites using this tool.

 ## Tool Features